 The Faculty of Psychology and Neuroscience (FPN) has two main tasks: to organise and carry out education and research.
 Ultimate responsibility rests with the Dean, who sits on the Faculty Board together with the three members for research and valorisation, education, and innovation and internationalisation.
 The board is advised by a democratically elected representation body, the Faculty Council.

 All staff at FPN belong to one of the faculty’s five departments or the Faculty Office.
+Read on about the:

 The board is responsible for the faculty’s general management, administration, organisation and structure of its education and research.

 |Vice-Dean: Responsible for Research and Valorisation||Prof. Dr. Rainer Goebel|

 |Vice-Dean: Responsible for Education||Dr. Petra Hurks|